 Many of us live in large, populous urban areas, characterized by traffic and large crowds.
 And "social distancing" is difficult, and not much fun.

-We all need a break from that environment, and often we travel to remove destinations to clear our minds, and be quiet!
+We all need a break from that environment, and often we travel to remote destinations to clear our minds, and be quiet!

 Over the years we have traveled to many peaceful, even dosolate, off-road destinations.
 We've driven "The Loneliest Road in America" across Nevada, and the dusty roads around Badwater Basin at Death Valley National Park in California.
 And we rode the ferry to the remote village of Ocracoke on the Outer Banks of North Carolina.